chuq2b2/Tic-Tac-Toe/README.md

 4. Run `npm start` to start the development server.
 5. Open your web browser and go to `http://localhost:3000` to play the game.

+## Future Implements
+1. Add a second online player (With computer)
+2. Announce the winner after someone reach a certain goal
 ## Available Scripts

 In the project directory, you can run: